- Townsville: February, July

 Take advantage of JCU’s real-world practical experience.
 Study your marine science bachelor degree on-site at coral reefs, islands, mangroves, and seagrass beds including the Great Barrier Reef National Park.
 Access JCU’s research vessels and the JCU Orpheus Island Research Station and Aquarium Complex.

-Learn from lecturers who are experts in their field and are passionate about addressing the challenges of our seas.
-Together with industry professionals, you will research solutions for the future and be part of a team solving problems that have eluded scientists for decades.
+Learn from academics who are experts in their field and are passionate about addressing the challenges of our seas.
+Together with industry professionals, you will research solutions for the future and be part of a team solving problems that challenge scientists and managers today.

 Understand how to collect data, map the seabeds, assess the health of marine life populations, look for underwater deposits, and monitor and track everything under the waves.
 Your research will take you to coral reefs, research ships and seagrass beds.